lcolladotor/lcolladotor.github.com/_posts/2013-11-14-Reducing-memory-overhead-when-using-mclapply.md

 Using 20 cores with previously created data files (either the split data for approaches 1b and 2, or the chunk files for approach 3) has a very different memory footprint.
 Approach 1b used in average 6.0744G RAM, approach 2 used 4.2647G RAM
 , and approach 3 used 2.6545G RAM.

+### Edit

+Ryan from (<span class="showtooltip" title="(2013). ' [Bioc-devel] Trying to reduce the memory overhead when using mclapply .' ."><a href="https://stat.ethz.ch/pipermail/bioc-devel/2013-November/004930.html">Ryan 2013</a></span>) contributed a fourth approach which used 6.794G RAM when starting from scratch with 20 cores.
+This approach definitely beats the other ones under the condition of starting from scratch.
+Note that just creating the `data` object uses 558.938M RAM: multiplied by 20 it would be around 10.92G RAM.

 ## Conclusions

 Using 2 or 20 cores, approach 2 beat by a very small margin approaches 3 and 1b in terms of memory usage.
 However, all approaches failed in terms of not having the memory blow up as you increase the number of cores when starting from scratch.